ezeamin/mail-service-tfi/README.md

 Every one minute, the web service will check the inbox for new emails.
 If a new email is found, the service will check if the email is a phishing email using an AI Model based on Complement Naive Bayes Algorithm.
 If it is, the email will be marked as a phishing email and the user will be notified with a response email.

-New emails will also be saved in a .csv file (`mails.csv`) for further analysis.
+New emails will also be saved in SQL database for further analysis.

 ## License